-- Identifying data: Age, gender, ethnicity, relationship status, etc. - Presenting problem: reason the client came for intervention now - Referral source
+- Identifying data: Age, gender, ethnicity, relationship status, etc. - Presenting problem: reason the client came for intervention now - Referral source live outside of the household?
+Are there any family members with a history of substance abuse or mental illness?

 Background Information